We've updated a well-conceived design concept to deliver an user centric experience

 The discoveries exceeded our expectations, helping us to create a complete strategy and the positioning for the new products with a portfolio restructuring, focusing on reinforcing Mueller’s core value: delivering innovation by setting the user as a priority.
 From the process, three cooktops; Questo, Sapore and Soneto, and two electric ovens; Decorato and Decorato Gourmet, were created.
 One of the innovations added to the Decorato Gourmet was an intuitive touch screen panel.

-The project was awarded with the prize of ‘Best Household Appliance Product Design’ at the Brasil Design Award in 2018.
+The project received the prize of ‘Best Household Appliance Product Design’ at the Brasil Design Award in 2018.